What is Polar Flow?

 Some features and views are available only on the Polar Flow web service.
 So, if you don’t see something in the app, have a look at the web service.

 Running is one of the world’s most popular sports.
 It’s easy to start, you don’t need much of an investment upfront and you can do it basically anywhere.
-For tracking your runs with Polar, you’ll need a Polar product (Polar M430, for example) that preferably has GPS.
+For tracking your runs with Polar, you’ll need a Polar product (with GPS preferably).
 Once you have that, tighten the wristband, put on your favorite running playlist and hit the road.

 One of the most powerful features Polar Flow has to offer to runners is the Polar Running Program.
 While running is easy to start, it’s also very easy to quit.
 Some might even say running sucks (but only if you’re doing it wrong).

 Enter Polar Running Program.
 With it, you can set up a distance and a date (5K, 10K, half-marathon or a full marathon) and the program makes you a personalized running plan.
 You can sync the training sessions to your Polar product, and follow the guided runs.

 It’s like a virtual running coach.
 Read more about our adaptive and personalized running plan.